third774/kevinkipp.com/src/content/blog/meh-and-hyper-for-normal-keyboards.md

 don't really use it while typing prose.
 I just tap it when I need to tap it, and pretty much never need to hold it down.

-## Karabiner Elements
+## Karabiner-Elements

-[Karabiner Elements](https://karabiner-elements.pqrs.org/) is an excellent piece of software that lets you re-map keys for any keyboard (including the built-in one) on MacOS by installing a virtual keyboard and intercepting real key requests to re-map them to the virtual keyboard.
+[Karabiner-Elements](https://karabiner-elements.pqrs.org/) is an excellent piece of software that lets you re-map keys for any keyboard (including the built-in one) on MacOS by installing a virtual keyboard and intercepting real key requests to re-map them to the virtual keyboard.
 I use the configuration below to achieve the desired result: